Rajchowdhury420/overflow/README.md

 $ overflow (fuzz | pattern | chars | exploit) --help
 ```

-The required flags for every subcommand are "host" and "port".
-You can also
+The required flags for (almost) every subcommand are "host" and "port".
+You can
-specify any prefixes or suffixes to put before and after the payload, in the
+also specify any prefixes or suffixes to put before and after the payload, in
-case that a menu or something is presented to you when you open the socket.
+the case that a menu or something is presented to you when you open the socket.

 ### Fuzzing for Buffer Length
 Possibly the most important step in buffer overflow exploitation is finding the